 You can usually asses how much water a plant needs by its weight.
 The more it weighs, the more it will need.
 Try to stick to a watering schedule of once or twice a week.
 When it’s time to water your plants, pour the water at a slow, deliberate pace until it starts to escape from the pot’s drainage holes.
 That’s a sure signal that your plant has had enough to drink.
 Remember that during winter, your plants will usually need watering just a few times every month.

 Having potted plants in your home can be a great source of joy and a wonderful way to feel more in touch with nature.
+You might not eat as much grass as the 900,000 caribou roaming the plains of Alaska, but that doesn’t mean you can’t have nature indoors.
 After all, it’s estimated that at least 17 million acres of forest land will be lost permanently to urbanization and development over the next 50 years.
 Before the world’s forests are gone, bring your little piece of greenery inside.
 You just might find that your thumb is greener than you think.